SLabafian/slabafian.github.io/_pages/about.md

 If you want to join our weekly events, please email [Matti](mp12@soas.ac.uk).

-** To all my beloved friends from Iran: feel free to reach out to me via email if you need assistance with improving your CVs, SoPs, or navigating the application process.
+** To all my beloved friends & students: feel free to reach out to me via email if you need assistance with improving your CVs, SoPs, or navigating the application process.
 I’d be happy to help or connect you with a friend who might be even more helpful.
 Just be sure to mention this in the subject line of your email so I can prioritize your message!

 (It’s totally free and will be served with a smile:)